hubverse-org/hubDocs/docs/source/user-guide/target-data.md

 quantile forecasts or the sample index for sample forecasts, and so for these output types (as well as mean and median), the `output_type_id` is not needed to align observations with predictions.

-**The oracle output will contain the independent task ID variables** that are necessary to match the `oracle_value` column with `value` column of the model output.

 ### The `oracle_value` column